Let's face it: Stockholm is expensive, especially when it comes to dining out. But there are a few ways to save on meals:

 - Pay attention when you see "Dagen" or "Lunch" on a menu.
-Many restaurants feature an ever-changing roster of midday dishes for from 65 Krona to upwards, most falling anywhere between 80 and 120.
+Many restaurants feature an ever-changing roster of midday dishes costing 65 Krona and above, most falling anywhere between 80 and 120.
 These are only available on weekdays (and, rarely, on Saturdays).
 As a general rule, bohemian Sodermalm is cheaper than fancy Ostermalm.

 - Sunday is the least budget-friendly day, as there is no Dagen, and Ostermalm's food market is closed.
 Luckily, department store PUB's popular top floor cafe offers every dish at 100 Krona, a total bargain.

-- I try never to resort to fast food chains, but exceptions can be made.
-GOOH! is one of the very few places where you can have a warm Swedish meal for under 70 Krona.
+- We try never to resort to fast-food chains, but exceptions can be made.
+GOOH! is one of the very few places where you can have a warm Swedish meal for less than 70 Krona.

 - When all fails, feel comforted that those sausage stands around the city are just as popular among locals.
 The offerings can vary between a simple wiener to an extravagant wurst topped with shrimp salad.